dansmyers/Simulation/Challenge-Projects/2-Bayesian_Spam_Filtering.md

 P("you" | spam) = (0 + 1) / (8 + 13) ~ .0476
 ```

+Also observe that "my" doesn't appear in either the spam or non-spam group of training examples, but we can still calculate non-zero probabilities for it because
+of smoothing.

+### Finally

 The final step is to calculate the likelihood of the entire message "you want to watch anime at my house".

 ```